Uber Sexual Assault Lawsuit

 - Representing you in court

-A skilled, compassionate, and knowledgeable personal injury lawyer will handle every step of your case so that you can focus on recovery.
+A skilled, compassionate, and knowledgeable personal injury lawyer will handle every step of your case so that you can focus on healing and what’s next in your life and journey.